 }

-Considerations (non-normative)
+Considerations

-Consent is how people regulate privacy in context, contexts and interpretations are non-normative.
+Consent is how people regulate privacy in context.
 As a social control, consent is the signal people provide when they share personal information that is specific to a particular context.
 When broken down, the nature of consent for human communication and signaling can be observed in different ways: as implicit consent, opt-out consent, and explicit consent.

-With each consent policy notice and a Consent Receipt implementation, there are different UX, legal, privacy, and security-related considerations for the collection disclosure and use of PII consent by the organizations.
+With each consent policy notice and a Consent Receipt implementation, there are different user experience, legal, privacy, and security-related considerations for the collection disclosure and use of PII consent by the PII Controller.

 A Consent Receipt is PII

-A Consent Receipt combines personal information with the agreement for its use for the service provider to provide services.
+A Consent Receipt combines personal information with the agreement for its use for the PII Controller to provide services.
 A Consent Receipt links multiple attributes of personal information with an identifier, which when linked to other attributes or with an identity, constitutes PII.
-In all jurisdictions, consent for Sensitive Personal Information requires explicit consent, which is prescribed and regulated by privacy law.
+In all jurisdictions, consent for sensitive personal information requires explicit consent, which is prescribed and regulated by privacy law.

 Sensitive PII: Liability & Compliance

-In this document, sensitive data collection is indicated with Sensitive PII flag and is required. if sensitive=TRUE, then the Consent Receipt has limited liability for the provider as different jurisdictions have legal requirements for what is classified as sensitive.
+In this document, sensitive data collection is indicated with Sensitive PII flag and is required.
+If sensitive=TRUE, then the Consent Receipt has limited liability for the provider as different jurisdictions have legal requirements for what is classified as sensitive.
 In addition, the implementer can define what is sensitive, or confidential, in their privacy policy, even if not classified as sensitive in a particular jurisdiction.

-If the implementer selects sensitive=TRUE because sensitive data is collected, but, does not provide the categories of sensitive personal information with PII Sensitive Category field, then it is assumed that what is sensitive and how it is managed will be found in the privacy policy linked to in the Consent Receipt.
+If the implementer selects sensitive=TRUE because sensitive data is collected, but, does not provide the categories of sensitive personal information with Sensitive PII Category field, then it is assumed that what is sensitive and how it is managed will be found in the privacy policy linked to in the Consent Receipt.

 The provision of a Consent Receipt with sensitive=TRUE indicates the provider of the receipt is liable for providing the correct collection, use and disclosure notice as required by law in the jurisdiction in which it was provisioned.
 As a result, there are three levels of liability to consider for Consent Receipts by the implementer: